drascom/one-page-liv-planning/endpoints.md

 - connection check url is `GET api/v1/status/connection-check` with `Authorization: Bearer <token>` header
 - Every endpoint listed above is also exposed under the `/api/v1/` prefix (e.g. `GET /api/v1/patients`).
 - Importer endpoint: `POST /api/v1/patients/multiple` accepts the same simplified payload array for integrations, and `POST /api/v1/patients` accepts a single simplified payload as well.
-- `DELETE /api/v1/patients/{id}` – Listed for completeness; it still requires an authenticated admin session (intended for the internal UI).
+- `DELETE /api/v1/patients/{id}` – Listed for completeness; it still requires an authenticated admin session (intended for the internal UI) and performs a soft delete.
+- `GET /api/v1/patients/deleted` and `POST /api/v1/patients/{id}/recover` follow the same behavior as the base routes for managing soft-deleted records.
+- `DELETE /api/v1/patients/{id}/purge` – Permanently delete a patient (admin + token required).
 - All `/api/v1/...` requests require either an `Authorization: Bearer <token>` header (preferred) or the `token` query parameter (e.g. `/api/v1/patients?token=abc123xyz`) for backwards compatibility.
 - `GET /api/v1/search` – Provide the full name via `full_name=Randhir%20Sandhu` (preferred) or continue using the legacy `name`/`surname` parameters to look up a single patient.
 Returns `{ "success": true, "patient": { ... }, "id": 123, "surgery_date": "2024-03-11" }` when found, `{ "success": false, "message": "Patient record not found" }` when no record matches, or `{ "success": false, "message": "Name is missing" }` when no name parameter is supplied.